imrannasrullah/deep-residual-neural-network-design/README.md

 # deep-residual-neural-network-design
-Using PyTorch and TorchVision to develop and image classification pipeline via the design of a CNN architecture
+Using PyTorch and TorchVision to develop and image classification pipeline via the design of a CNN architecture (extreme gratitude and appreciation to Dr. Catia Silva for being an amazing professor)

 ### Dependencies